hivemq/hivemq-hello-world-protocol-adapter/readme.md

 ### AdapterConfig (HelloWorldAdapterConfig)

 The config class uses the Jackson framework to define the fields of the config.
-This way the config will automatically be parsed from the input from the ui.
+This way, the config will automatically be parsed from the input from the ui.

 ## How to change the adapter icon